Theoretical-Mathematical Framework

 • biometric scanning and document verification;

-• cryptographic fixation of the result;
+• cryptographic recording of the result;

 • generation of an SBT token;